 However, if you are keen to have a go yourself, then we recommend Dirt Busters.
 They sell a kit that contains chemicals and scraping tools that are perfect for oven and hob cleaning.

 You can read reviews and purchase the product from the Amazon website.

 Best Place to Find a Cleaner

-If you use Facebook you may find a local discussion group for people living in your area, these types of groups are great for getting recommendations.
+If you use Facebook, you may find a local discussion group for people living in your area, these types of groups are perfect for getting recommendations.